quantcert/quantcert.github.io/README.md

 ## Contextuality degree of multi-qubit configurations

-All information related to this subject can be found in the [ContextualityDegree](ContextualityDegree) part of this GitHub repository.
+All information related to this subject can be found in the [contextualityDegree](contextualityDegree) part of this GitHub repository.